AntoineDieudonne/WASM/README.md

 ### Limits of the converter

 If you put a really big number, there will be an integer overflow.
-A solution to this problem would be to split the values in an array.
+A solution to this problem would be to split the values in an array to allow unlimited size.

 ## How to compile the C code to generate a WASM file

+If you want to edit the [functions coded in C](https://github.com/AntoineDieudonne/WASM/blob/main/static/functions.c), you'll need to install emscripten to compile the C to WASM.

 ### Install emscripten